levibotelho/levibotelho.github.io/_posts/2014-01-10-how-does-the-garbage-collector-work.markdown

 title: ! '[C#] How does the garbage collector work?'
 category: Development
 tags: [c#, clr]
+description: The garbage collector is one of the most interesting facets of the CLR.
+In this post, we take a look at what garbage is, what purpose the garbage collector serves, and how it works.
 comments: true
 share: true
 redirect_from: "/c-how-does-the-garbage-collector-work/"